avtansh-code/pomodoro_timer/iOS/docs/SCREENSHOT_PREPARATION.md

 ## Safety

-- Screenshot Mode only affects local data
-- iCloud sync is temporarily disabled during screenshot preparation
+- All data is stored locally during screenshot mode
 - All changes are reversible with "Clean Up & Reset"
 - Original user data is backed up automatically